VIBE-Lab/vibe-lab.github.io/_pages/openings.md

 * [PhD in Scientific Computing with focus on Cybersecurity and Machine Learning for Critical Infrastructures]({{ site.baseurl }}/assets/vacancies/PhD_essence_2022.pdf).

 ### Applications for PhD and Postdoc positions
 Applications for fully-funded PhD or Postdoc positions can only be done for a specific advertisement and through the [official application portal](https://uu.varbi.com/).
-All positions at Uppsala University are advertised at the [university website](https://www.uu.se/en/about-uu/join-us/jobs/).
+All positions at Xi’an Jiaotong-Liverpool University are advertised at the [university website](https://www.uu.se/en/about-uu/join-us/jobs/).

 Other types of PhD and Postdoc positions may also be possible, for instance through the applicant's own fellowship or scholarship.
 If you are interested in working with us as a PhD student or postdoc, please send an [email](mailto:andre.teixeira@it.uu.se).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.

-### Master and Bachelor projects for Uppsala University students
+### Master and Bachelor projects for Xi’an Jiaotong-Liverpool University students
-If you are a Master or Bachelor student at Uppsala University looking for a degree project, contact me (or any group member) per email or drop by my office.
+If you are a Master or Bachelor student at Xi’an Jiaotong-Liverpool University looking for a degree project, contact me (or any group member) per email or drop by my office.

 At the moment, we have several proposals for MSc thesis projects at our group, candidates are interviewed continuously **until early December 2023**.
 See [the list and details](https://tinyurl.com/MSc2024-SysCon) for how to apply!

 ### Master students from elsewhere
-If you are interested in pursuing a Master degree at Uppsala University, see [the University's website](https://www.uu.se/en/admissions/master/).
+If you are interested in pursuing a Master degree at Xi’an Jiaotong-Liverpool University, see [the University's website](https://www.uu.se/en/admissions/master/).
 We may take external master students for a degree project or a short stay on their own funding, if we get exceptional applicants (this usually means very good grades and a personal recommendation).

 <figure>